BSc Programme in Biology

 Reptiles and amphibians have very little in common apart from the fact that they often seem to attract the attention from the same group of enthusiastic naturalists collectively known as herpetologists.
 The overall aim of this course is to turn you into one!
 Why do reptiles get cold when the temperature drops while you stay warm?
 Are snakes lizards without legs or are lizards snakes with legs?
 How do amphibians drink?
 What is the most powerful reptile venom in the world and how did it evolve?
 Why are 30% of the worlds amphibians threatened with extinction?
 How did the South American poison frogs develop such amazing colours?
 How do we study and monitor amphibians and reptiles in the wild?
 Why did two snake species disappear from Denmark during the last century, and how does a rattlesnake detect infrared radiation?
 These and many additional questions will be addressed during this intensive two-week summer course.
 Throughout the course there will be a strong focus on current research and applied science and it will involve both practical excercises and field trips.

-Please notice that expenses of transport in connection with field trips must be expected.
+Please notice that expenses for transport in connection with field trips must be expected.

 The herpetofauna diversity is astonishing with more than 10.000 species of reptiles and more than 7.000 species of amphibians described worldwide.
 The course will provide the students with a solid background on the evolution, diversity and distribution of the main groups.
 Lectures will provide insights into selected aspects of reptile and amphibian anatomy, ecology, behavior, physiology, molecular evolution, population genetics, and conservation management.